ripsaku/steam-id-checker/README.md

 5. Select name, icon/pfp, and channel (this is where you're gonna receive the messages)
 6. Copy Webhook URL and put it on the program.

+### How to set-up Telegram BOT Api?
+#### Getting BOT API Token
+1. Start @BotFather
+2. Create a new bot or use an existing one.
+3. Get Token (you get it when you create the bot.
+Or use /mybots, select the Bot and click on API Token)
+4. Copy Token and paste into the program when solicited.

+#### Getting your Chat ID
+1. Start @RawDataBot
+2. In the middle you'll see "chat" and under that "id:"
+3. Copy ChatID and paste into the program when solicited.

 <!-- eternal -->